 Awesome Photography Workshop with a Baby Elephant

-Unique experiences enhance our travel experience.
-This is why we offer custom travel photography workshops.
+Unique experiences enhance your travel experience.
+This is why we offer custom travel photography workshop with an elephant.
 Encountering elephants close up is always exciting.
 Coupled with a gorgeous Thai model dressed in traditional costume and you have the makings of a once in a lifetime opportunity.

 Recently we hosted a client on a travel photography workshop she will never forget.
 However, she loved it so much it may not be a one-off event.
-She’s talking about returning with a group of friends for more adventure photography with us.
+She’s talking about returning with a group of friends for another photography workshop with an elephant.

 Careful Planning and Preparation

-Putting together a custom workshop requires careful planning and preparation.
+Putting together a custom photography workshop with an elephant requires careful planning and preparation.
 We partner with Elephant Carer Home because they focus not only on our needs but the well being of their elephants.

 Before the custom photography workshop, we work together with them.
 Organizing the time we’ll spend photographing is important.
 They want to know what our purpose is.
 What do we hope to achieve during the photography session with the elephant?